biogeojake/GEOL_590/hmk/hmk_02/hmk_02.md

 The packages forcats, stringr, dplyr, purrr, readr, tidyr, tibble, ggplot2, and tidyverse are all loaded when library(tidyverse) was executed in the block above.
-The packages stats, graphics, grDevices, utils, datasets, methods, and base are packages that are loaded "when R is invoked".
+The packages stats, graphics, grDevices, utils, datasets, methods, and base are packages that are loaded “when R is invoked”.
 Essentially, these are the default packages in R.

 ### Assigning, Displaying, and Removing Variables